Why Tri-County Health Care?

-Diagnostic imaging is a process used to create images of the human body, for clinical purposes.
-More than 25,000 procedures are performed annually by the Tri-County Health Care staff that includes full-time radiologist Gerald McCullough, MD; eleven registered radiologic technologists; one cardiac registered sonographer, four registered sonographers, and three registration and scheduling staff.
+Diagnostic imaging is a process used to create images of the human body for clinical purposes.
+More than 25,000 procedures are performed annually by the Tri-County Health Care staff that includes full-time radiologist Gerald McCullough, M.D.; 11 registered radiologic technologists; one cardiac registered sonographer; four registered sonographers; and three registration and scheduling staff.

 Dr. Gerald McCullough, Radiologist at Tri-County Health Care

 Dr. Gerald McCullough talks about the New Advance Imaging Suite at Tri-County Health Care and the enhanced diagnostic capabilities now offered patients locally.

 We also offer on-call coverage for emergent examines during off hours.

 Magnetic Resonance Imaging (MRI) exams are a non-invasive diagnostic imaging exam of soft tissue, bone, and muscle that have become one of the fastest growing types of medical diagnostic tests in the United States.
 Tri-County's installation of its own leading-edge MRI System, now allows patients to experience faster, more comfortable exams right here in Wadena.
 Providing one of the most modern diagnostic technology systems available today, Tri-County is the only health care system to provide this particular MRI system within a 45 mile radius.
 An integral part of Tri-County Health Care's Advanced Imaging Suite, this technology provides tremendous patient benefits including: